Taking Care of Your Team: How to Support Your Employees This Winter

 Share

-As an employer, your small acts of kindness and understanding have the potential to make a big difference in employees’ lives.
-Whether your office is resuming annual staff holiday parties or starting new end-of-year traditions, here are a few ways you can support your team through another pandemic winter.
+As an employer, your small acts of kindness and understanding can make a big difference in employees’ lives.
+Here are some ways to help your team thrive even when life feels overwhelming.

 Encourage Mindfulness and Self-Care

-One meaningful way you can support your team is by sharing resources to help them through another COVID winter.
-Everything from national hotlines to meditation apps such as Calm, Headspace, and Shine to creative winter activities can help employees know you are there for them and want to support their well-being.
+One meaningful way you can support your team is by sharing resources.
+Everything from national hotlines to meditation apps such as Calm and Headspace to local mental health services or employee assistance programs (EAPs) can help employees know you are there for them and want to support their well-being.
+Ensure that employees know how to access these resources, whether through a shared drive, employee portal, or direct communication.

 You can even start a Slack channel or a Google Doc where employees share resources and ideas they’ve found helpful.
 Informal threads such as “Mindfulness Monday,” where team members share words of wisdom, or “Furry Friend Friday” where team members share photos of their pets, can be a simple way to boost morale.